1. Purpose and Scope

 4. Implementation

-The Independent Living Team delivers support through its Additional Housing Management Service to help tenants sustain their tenancies and live independently in their homes.
+- The Support Services Team delivers support through its Intensive Housing Management Service to help tenants sustain their tenancies and live independently in their homes.

-Neighbourhood Managers support tenancies that are at risk through anti-social behaviour or other breaches such as hoarding.
+- Neighbourhood Managers support tenancies that are at risk through anti-social behaviour or other breaches such as hoarding and poor property or garden conditions.

-4.4 To ensure that the most vulnerable receive adequate support we have now also introduced mandatory safeguarding training for all staff.
+4.4.
+To ensure that the most vulnerable receive adequate support we are in the process of updating our approach to safeguarding training for all employees.
 Safeguarding referrals will be made where appropriate in line with our Safeguarding policy and procedures.

-Our Neighbourhood Managers will also work with other partner organisations and have established procedures in place that enable referrals to be made to these and other support organisations, such as specialist support with Hoarding Disorder, support with domestic violence and support with formal debt management.
+Our Specialist Front Line Housing employees, for example Neighbourhood Managers, IL Co-ordinators, Intensive Housing Management Officers and Welfare Teams, will also work with other partner organisations and have established procedures in place that enable referrals to be made to these and other support organisations, such as specialist support for cleaning properties, dealing with hoarding issues, support with domestic abuse and support with formal debt management.

-4.5 All front line staff will help provide a level of basic support to help tenants sustain their tenancies.
-In addition there are established procedures to ensure that they can make referrals to any of the above where a higher level of support is required.
+4.5.
+All front line employees will help provide a level of basic support to help tenants sustain their tenancies.
+In addition, there are established procedures to ensure that they can make referrals to any of the above where a higher level of support is required.

 5. Performance Measures